-The penultimate from the ‘War in Verse’ series is the deep ‘Boys I Call Friends’, taken from the fields of Ypres and into 2012 was the words of fear, friendships and the unknown of war…..
+The penultimate from the ‘War in Verse’ series is the deep ‘Boys I Call Friends’, taken from the fields of Ypres and into now are the words of fear, friendships and the unknown war…..

 Boys I Call Friends (Soldier Poet Series)

 I was born of once to sit and wait